 The Ione Band of Miwok Indians prepares an Indian Housing Plan (IHP) annually, following the guidelines set by 24 CFR Part 1000.
-The Housing Department utilizes this grant funding to provide assistance for Tribal Members who meet the Eligibility Guidelines of these programs.
-These funds provide valuable services to support home ownership, rental assistance, and home rehabilitation & repairs.
+The Housing Department utilizes this grant funding to assist Tribal citizens who meet the Eligibility Guidelines of these programs.
+These funds provide valuable services to support rental assistance and home rehabilitation & repairs.

 For additional program information, please contact Robert Stevens, Housing Director, at 209.245.5800 or firstname.lastname@example.org.